oslllo/larakey/README.md

 # Questions and issues

-Find yourself stuck using the package?
-Found a bug?
-Do you have general questions or suggestions for improving the package?
-Feel free to [create an issue on GitHub](https://github.com/Oslllo/larakey/issues), we’ll try to address it as soon as possible.
+For any questions and issues feel free to [create an issue on GitHub](https://github.com/Oslllo/larakey/issues), we’ll try to address it as soon as possible.

 If you’ve found a bug regarding security please mail ghustavh97@gmail.com instead of using the issue tracker.